Community Programs

 Age-Appropriate Activities

-Early school-age: Our U7 FUNdamentals program focuses on developing the ABC’s of movement: agility, balance, and co-ordination, as well as speed, running, jumping, twisting, kicking, throwing and catching.
+Our U7 FUNdamentals program focuses on developing the ABCs of movement: agility, balance, and coordination, as well as speed, running, jumping, twisting, kicking, throwing and catching.

 No standings – jamboree format – EMPHASIS IS ON FUN!

-Pre-teens: Pre-teens are starting to discover their likes and interests.
-They begin to enjoy the fun of the game and are excited to go play as they grow, mature, and develop better muscle/body control.
+Pre-teens are starting to discover their likes and interests.
+They begin to enjoy the fun of the game and are excited to play as they grow, mature, and develop better muscle/body control.

-Players move from self-centered to self-critical, and they have a high stimulation level during basic skills training.
+Players move from self-centred to self-critical and have a high stimulation level during basic skills training.
 For this age group, it is an optimal window for trainability of speed, flexibility and skills.

-Our U9 & U11 programs work to build a greater repertoire of soccer related movements; technical skills are developed in training and within the context of basic soccer games.
-We work to develop tactical environmental awareness and encouraging decision making, simple combinations, marking, and running into space.
+Our U9 and U11 programs work to build a greater repertoire of soccer-related movements.
+Technical skills are developed in training and within the context of basic soccer games.
+We work to develop tactical environmental awareness and encourage decision-making, simple combinations, marking, and running into space.

-Teens: Teens have many choices when it comes to being active from school sports to after-school interests.
+Teens have many choices when it comes to being active, from school sports to after-school interests.
 It’s a good idea to have an exercise plan since it often has to be sandwiched between school and other commitments.

 Do what you can to make it easy for your teen to exercise by providing transportation and the necessary gear or equipment (including proper workout/exercise clothes).
 In some cases, the right clothes and shoes might help a shy teen feel comfortable biking or going to the gym.